 In this type of rental fraud, the scammer hijacks the already posted rental advertisements and poses as the landlord.
 He changes and alters the original contact details to his own.
 They post the same ad again and alter the details so genuine clients contact them.
 This is how they lay the trap and steal money from people.

 If you are asked to deposit money or some other fee without even visiting the property or seeing one, it can be one of the tricks of scammers.
 In this case, you might be asked to give an illegal deposit or security money for an apartment you have never seen or to a landlord (*ahem* scammer) you have never met.
 This type of apartment rental scam is common.
 Always remember that only the last month's rent and a refundable key deposit may be lawfully requested from tenants as part of the lease signing process.
 Application fees, holding fees, maintenance fees, security deposits, pet deposits, cleaning fees, etc., are all prohibited by law.

-In this kind of rental scam, the amenities listed in the posted apartment ads do not exist in reality.
+In this kind of rental scam, the amenities listed in the posted apartment ads do not exist.
 Or the landlord scams you and takes the maintenance fees or extra money for the amenities you are not provided with.
 Always double-check if the amenities and facilities are available so you don’t fall for a rental scam.
 You can cross-check and confirm with a trusted rental agent about the inclusions.

 Too-good-to-be-true apartment prices

 Sometimes, some things are too-good-to-be-true.
 The landlord scams you by offering a price you cannot decline or resist.
 These rental scams can target students; as usual, their first preference is affordable living places.
 Do not fall into the traps of housing fraud and rental property scams.

 Prevention is definitely better than cure.
 Let's see how to avoid rental scams and becoming a victim of housing scams.